syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Annotations.md

 ### Rubber stamp Annotation

-Rubber stamp annotation displays text or graphics intended to look like it was stamped on the page with a rubber stamp.
+Rubber stamp annotation displays text or graphics intended to look like it is stamped on the page with a rubber stamp.

 When opened, it displays a pop-up window containing the text of the associated note.